 While the efficient markets hypothesis continues to be taught by some, it has been proven that markets are over-reactive dynamic systems, and investors are not always rational.
 One way to examine how market sentiment has changed over time is to look at the interaction between a company's share price and its earnings per share (EPS).

-During the five years of share price growth, Hannon Armstrong Sustainable Infrastructure Capital moved from a loss to profitability.
-That would generally be considered a positive, so we'd expect the share price to be up.
+During the last half decade, Hannon Armstrong Sustainable Infrastructure Capital became profitable.
+That kind of transition can be an inflection point that justifies a strong share price gain, just as we have seen here.
 Since the company was unprofitable five years ago, but not three years ago, it's worth taking a look at the returns in the last three years, too.
-We can see that the Hannon Armstrong Sustainable Infrastructure Capital share price is up 35% in the last three years.
-During the same period, EPS grew by 52% each year.
-This EPS growth is higher than the 10% average annual increase in the share price over the same three years.
-So you might conclude the market is a little more cautious about the stock, these days.
+Indeed, the Hannon Armstrong Sustainable Infrastructure Capital share price has gained 23% in three years.
+In the same period, EPS is up 47% per year.
+This EPS growth is higher than the 7.2% average annual increase in the share price over the same three years.
+Therefore, it seems the market has moderated its expectations for growth, somewhat.

 The graphic below depicts how EPS has changed over time (unveil the exact values by clicking on the image).

 We like that insiders have been buying shares in the last twelve months.
 Having said that, most people consider earnings and revenue growth trends to be a more meaningful guide to the business.
-This free interactive report on Hannon Armstrong Sustainable Infrastructure Capital's earnings, revenue and cash flow is a great place to start, if you want to investigate the stock further.
+Dive deeper into the earnings by checking this interactive graph of Hannon Armstrong Sustainable Infrastructure Capital's earnings, revenue and cash flow.

 What About Dividends?